TanStack/table/docs/src/pages/docs/api/useGridLayout.md

 - `getTableProps`
   - **Usage Required**
   - This core prop getter is required to get the correct stying for the layout

+### Row Properties

+- `getRowProps`
+  - This core prop getter is required for rendering sub-components as a full row

+### Header Properties

+- `getHeaderProps`
+  - **Usage Required**
+  - This core prop getter is required to to enable absolute layout for headers